Documents & Resources

 Student Grievance Process

-Wesley Biblical Seminary has internal opportunities for students to appeal grades or file grievances.
-You may find out more about the process in our complaint and grievance policy.
-Once all institutional processes have been exhausted, students may learn more about the process at the state level.
+Wesley Biblical Seminary provides a process for students to appeal grades or file grievances.
+You may find out more about the process in our student complaint and grievance policy.

 Budgeting is critical to responsible money management.
 Life's unpredictability makes budgeting for unexpected circumstances a necessity.
 The tools below will help you track your expenses (Where is your money going?), establish and stick to a budget , and keep track of your monthly payments.

 Want to cut spending?
 Try some of these money-saving strategies, including several provided by USA Funds:

 Helpful Tidbits: Small things add up!
 A $6.00 Value Meal once a week adds up to $24.00 for the month and $312.00 for the year!
 Grab a muffin and coffee for a quick breakfast on your way to work each day at a coffee shop and you will be looking at least $1,000/year in breakfasts.